MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. Switch to the File Explorer window, navigate to the **C:\\Allfiles\\Labs\\04\\XmlNotepad** folder and verify that it contains the *.msix and *.xml files.

-### Exercise 2: Implement MSIX app attach container for Windows Virtual Desktop in Azure AD DS environment
+### Exercise 2: Implement MSIX app attach container for Azure Virtual Desktop in Azure AD DS environment

 The main tasks for this exercise are as follows: